ZurichNLP/CTFAlign/README.md

 The package implements two methods from [*Scaling Unsupervised Word Alignment to Documents via Structural Constraints*](https://arxiv.org/abs/2608.21023): **CTFAlign**, a coarse-to-fine approach designed to accommodate structural differences between documents, and **MDPAlign**, a lightweight diagonal prior for documents with approximately parallel structure.
 Both methods are encoder-agnostic and can be used with built-in Hugging Face models or your own token embeddings.

-The experimental code from the paper can be found here: https://github.com/ZurichNLP/document-level-word-alignment

 ## Contents